goforbroke1006/sam-init-template-runtime-go/README.md

 # sam-init-template-runtime-go

-This is a sample template for remove-me-1 - Below is a brief explanation of what we have generated for you:
+This is a sample template for SAM project (runtime=go1.x)

+Below is a brief explanation of what we have generated for you:

 ```bash
 .